 - Show a reduced revenue of at least 20% due to capacity restrictions from public health orders

-Businesses will need to apply directly to their county, municipality, or council of government.
-DOLA anticipates that most local governments will have applications available in the early weeks of January.
+Businesses should apply directly to their county, municipality, or council of government.
+Many local governments have applications available across Colorado.

 Find a list of counties with open applications and applications links here.